 - Have you been diagnosed with any medical conditions?

-- Have you been treated for other mental health disorders in the past?
+- Have you been treated for other mental health conditions in the past?
 If yes, what treatment was most helpful?

 - Have you ever thought about harming yourself?